1 Are you an entrepreneur?

 In these definitions you will hopefully recognise yourself – or the possibility that you can become an entrepreneur if you have an idea and you know how to exploit it.

-In this course you are also going to learn through the experiences of four real entrepreneurs who are in the process of developing and growing their own venture.
-You will be introduced to them here and then they will describe some of the key decisions they made, and why, as you work your way through the course.
+In this course you are also going to learn through the experiences of real entrepreneurs who are in the process of developing and growing their own venture.
+You will be introduced to four of them here and as you work your way through the course they will describe some of the key decisions they made, and why.

 - Claudio Marturano, Nubis Aviation Training